stebyvarghese1/virtualmouse/README.md

 ## 🚀 Overview

-AI Virtual Mouse enables real-time cursor control using hand gestures.
+Virtual Mouse enables real-time cursor control using hand gestures.
 It detects finger positions, interprets gestures, and performs mouse actions — all without touching a physical device.

 Perfect for: